MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/Common/OutletType.md

 ---
 title: OutletType in Common - Common Data Model | Microsoft Docs
-description: This table contains the different types of an outlet.
-Examples are, Supermarket, Bar, Restaurant etc.
+description: This table contains the different types of an outlet such as Supermarket, Bar,Restaurant etc.
 author: cdm-publisher
 ms.service: common-data-model
 ms.reviewer: deonhe